clshortfuse/renodx/README.md

 # renodx
 RenoDX, short for "Renovation Engine for DirectX Games", is a toolset to mod games.
-Currently it can replace shaders, inject buffers, add overlays, upgrade swapchains, upgrade texture resources, and write user settings to disks.
+Currently it can replace shaders, inject buffers, add overlays, upgrade swapchains, upgrade texture resources, and write user settings to disk.
 Because RenoDX uses Reshade's add-on system, compatibility is expected to be pretty wide.
-Using Reshade simplies all the hook necessary to tap into DirectX without worrying about patching version-specific exe files.
+Using Reshade simplifies all the hooks necessary to tap into DirectX without worrying about patching version-specific exe files.

 # Modded Games